scontainer-paper/scontainer-demo/README.md

-# Dataset, Data Model Implementation, and Prototype System for the Paper "SContainer: A Document Data Model for GUI-Based Schema Building in the Sharing of Generic Scientific Research Data"
+# SContainer: A Document Data Model for GUI-Based Schema Building in the Sharing of Generic Scientific Research Data

 ## Requirements